 This is a major factor when picking a survival shelter for a backpack and should never be overlooked.
 Knowing the essential elements that make up a bug out bag, alongside your own personal requirements and physical considerations will put you in the best position when it comes to determining the weight you can afford to carry in the form of a tent or shelter.

 Alternatively, if you’re intending to bug out by vehicle, considerations around size and weight when packed may be reduced, with a greater emphasis on finding a survival shelter that offers a greater degree of overall protection in exchange for the extra weight limitations.

-The main role of a tent is to provide a portable source of shelter and protection when you need to bed down outdoors.
+The main role of a survival tent is at the core, the same as any other tent – to provide a portable source of shelter and protection when you need to bed down outdoors.